Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: GROUP INVARIANCE

-For instance, consider modeling household income distributions across different countries.
-While absolute income levels may vary, the shape of the distribution may remain consistent up to a multiplicative scaling factor.
-In this case, the process may be invariant under group actions that rescale income.
-Likewise, in panel data settings where observations are indexed by individual IDs and time, a process may be invariant to permutations over individuals, corresponding to a permutation group acting on a categorical component of $D$.

-To understand how $G$-invariance can be incorporated into an NP, we examine the structure of the posterior predictive map $\pi \colon (\vd_c, \vf_c, \vd_t) \mapsto (F(\vd_t) \given F(\vd_c) = \vf_c)$.
+Note that \autoref{def:strictly-stationary} is special case of \autoref{def:g-stationary}.
+To understand how $G$-invariance can be incorporated into an NP, we examine the structure of the posterior predictive map $\pi \colon (\vd_c, \vf_c, \vd_t) \mapsto (F(\vd_t) \given F(\vd_c) = \vf_c)$ where $\mathbf{d}_c$ represents the index set of context points, $\mathbf{d}_t$ the index set of test points, and $\mathbf{f}_c$ the function values of the context points.
 This map captures the conditional distribution that an NP aims to approximate.
+Note that this definition of a posterior predictive map differs slightly from previous works in order to be consistent with the functional definition of TNPs; this has implications for the use of the terms invariance and equivariance, which we detail in \autoref{appendix:invariance-vs-equivariance}.

 The following result, which generalizes the theorem from \cite{pttnp} beyond translations to arbitrary group actions, formalizes the connection between $G$-stationarity of the underlying process and the symmetries of the prediction map:

 \begin{theorem} A stochastic process $F$ is $G$-stationary if and only if the posterior predictive map $\pi$ is $G$-invariant with respect to the context and target inputs, i.e., $ \pi(g \act \vd_c, \vf_c, g \act \vd_t) = \pi(\vd_c, \vf_c, \vd_t) $, for all $g \in G$ and all $\vd_c, \vf_c, \vd_t$. \end{theorem}